Vickylove5223/RecordLane/README.md

 # RecordLane

 A privacy-first, open-source screen recording application that stores all recordings directly in your YouTube channel.
-Built with React, TypeScript, Supabase backend, and YouTube API integration.
+Built with React, TypeScript, and YouTube API integration.

 ## 🏆 Open Source Alternative